Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: Numerical Results

 \section{Numerical Results}

 In this Section, we numerically validate the equivalence of one-class classifiers with the \ac{lt} for \ac{pla}.
 Then we show evidence that the \ac{ae} classifier does not provide the \ac{lt}.
-For the transmission, we consider two scenarios, i.e., radio communications on air or underwater acoustic communications.
+For the transmission, we consider both terrestrial radio communications and underwater acoustic communications.